Navigation

 Recovering from bunion surgery

-After your operation, you’ll be given pain killers.
+After your operation, you’ll be given painkillers.
 Always read the patient information leaflet that comes with your medicines.
 If you have any questions, ask your pharmacist for advice.
-Mild pain is common in the first 24 to 48 hours, then it will improve.
-If you continue to have pain after finishing your course of painkillers, contact your surgeon.
+You may have some pain in the first 24 to 48 hours, then it will improve.

-Your surgeon will give you advice that’s specific to you because it will depend on which operation you’ve had.
-You’ll probably be able to put weight on your other foot (the one that didn’t have the surgery) straight away.
 It’s important to rest with your foot up for the first couple of weeks because this will help to reduce any swelling.

 You’ll usually have dressings and a bandage on your foot after bunion surgery.
-In some cases, you may need to wear a surgical (post-operative) shoe, a cast or a boot.
+You may also need to wear a surgical (post-operative) shoe, a cast, or a boot.
 Your surgeon will advise how long to wear it for.

-If you have a boot or cast, it’s likely that this will be on for longer than a post-operative shoe.
-After around two weeks, your stitches will be removed and a splint put in place to hold your toe steady for a further four weeks.
+You may need to use crutches for up to six weeks after surgery.
+Your surgeon or physiotherapist will advise you on exercises for your foot, ankle, and big toe joint.
 It usually takes three to six months to get back to normal walking or sports activities after bunion surgery.
 But everyone recovers differently.
-The main thing is to not do too much, too soon.

 You can usually drive again once you’re able to do an emergency stop safely.
 But check with your surgeon and car insurance company first.
 You’ll also need to wait until you’re able to wear normal shoes again – this may take six to eight weeks.

 How quickly you can return to work will depend on your job.
 If your job involves sitting down most of the time, you can probably go back to work six weeks after bunion surgery.

 But if your job involves a lot of standing, walking, carrying or lifting, you may need to be off work for up to 12 weeks.
 Whether or not you drive to work will also affect when you can return to work.
 Your surgeon or specialist nurse will be able to advise you on this.

 Side-effects of bunion surgery